 STX Europe officially announced in January 2007 as a joint venture between STX Europe (70%) and Amanda Group (30%).
 STX Europe is an international shipbuilding group comprising 15 shipyards in Finland, France, Norway, Romania, Brazil and Vietnam.
 Its headquarter in Norway is holding 100% share of STX Europe.
 STX Europe invests USD 16 million in a shipyard in Vung Tau.

-Though Vinashin is still in the middle of a crisis and has to overcome a financial and management crisis, the Group claims to be planning upgrade and expansion of its existing shipbuilding facilities with the aim to build crude oil tankers of up to 300,000 DWT, bulk carriers with capacity up to 180,000 DWT, container carriers of up to 5,000 TEU and rig oil platform as well as Floating Production, Storage and Offloading (FPSO).
+Though Vinashin was in the middle of a crisis and had to overcome a financial and management crisis, the Group claimed to be planning upgrade and expansion of its existing shipbuilding facilities with the aim to build crude oil tankers of up to 300,000 DWT, bulk carriers with capacity up to 180,000 DWT, container carriers of up to 5,000 TEU and rig oil platform as well as Floating Production, Storage and Offloading (FPSO).
 Whether and when this might happen remains to be seen.

 In the future, Vietnam is again likely to be a promising market for shipbuilding and technology transfer.
 So far imported equipment generally consist of marine diesel engines, electronic-hydraulic steering gear, cranes up to 120 ton, air compressors, crankshaft grinder, plasma cutting machine, welding machines and other equipment on board.
 By 2011, Vinashin aims to strengthen support industries such as steel, paints, speed engines, hatch cover, crane, mechanical products and blasting plants.
 Technology transfer in the sector is another common cooperation with foreign partners that local shipyards see as an option to improve themselves.